bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-04-14-newsletter.md

 [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #21594][] rpc: add network field to getnodeaddresses FIXME:adamjonas
+- [Bitcoin Core #21594][] adds a `network` field to the `getnodeaddresses` RPC to help identify nodes on various networks (i.e. IPv4, IPv6, I2P, onion).
+  The author has also proposed that this lays the groundwork for a future patch for `getnodeaddresses` that takes an argument of a specific network and returns only addresses in that network.

 - [Bitcoin Core #21166][] Introduce DeferredSignatureChecker and have SignatureExtractorClass subclass it FIXME:jnewbery